jxcore/jxcore/doc/HOW_TO_COMPILE.md

 To compile with SpiderMonkey, `--engine-mozilla` key also applies to Windows builds. i.e. `vcbuild.bat --engine-mozilla`

 After a successful compilation process, you should have jxcore installed into `/jxcoreSM/bin` or `/jxcoreV8/bin` folder (depending on the engine selection).
+(Check Release folder on Windows)

 JXcore internal JavaScript files can be embedded in two ways (compressed, or as-is).
 If you are planning to use `jx` binary for a native package creation, we advice you to use the `compressed` build. !!
 In order to compile with `compressed` build, you should have a `jx` binary ready on your platform.
 You may compile the non-compressed version first and then `compressed` one second.

-**SpiderMonkey and Compressed Internals**
+##### SpiderMonkey and Compressed Internals
 ```
 ./configure --prefix=/jxcoreSM --engine-mozilla --compress-internals
 make install
 ```

-**V8 and Compressed Internals**
+##### V8 and Compressed Internals
 ```bash
 ./configure --prefix=/jxcoreV8 --compress-internals
 make install